LuckyKhatiwoda/LuckyKhatiwoda/README.md

-- 👋 Hi, I’m @LuckyKhatiwoda
+- 👋 Hi, I’m Lucky Khatiwoda
-- 👀 I’m interested in Learning and improvements
+- 👀 I’m interested in Learning Data Science
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently based in the UAE
-- 💞️ I’m looking to collaborate on Python learning
+- 💞️ I’m looking to collaborate with anyone
-- 📫 How to reach me : Email me
+- 📫 How to reach me : Luckykhatiwoda09@gmail.com
-- 😄 Pronouns: None
+- 😄 Pronouns:
-- ⚡ Fun fact: Likes to pretend acting when alone :D
+- ⚡ Fun fact: Always Happy
 -

 <!---